-Following assessment, the local council may decide that it can help the disabled person.
-They should be offered something called 'self-directed support'.
-This means that they can choose what support is needed and how it is provided.
-You can help with this choice.
+Following the assessment, the local council may decide that they can offer extra support to the disabled person.
+This may be called 'self-directed support'.
+This means that they can choose what support is needed and how it is provided and you may be able to help with this choice.
 Scottish Government legislation, called the Social Care (Self-Directed Support) Act 2013, states that all councils must offer self-directed support.
 There are four different options for self-directed support: